Working with documents in Dreamweaver

 To make changes to a Trinity website, while working remotely, you must be connected to the college VPN.

-- Consider the information within the document, documents with any sensitive or identifying information should not be accessible from the website.
+Before you begin, you should carefully consider the information within the document you are uploading to the website.
+Documents with any sensitive or identifying information should not be made accessible from the website.

 Personal data, including sensitive personal data, is information relating to a living individual who is, or can be, identified, either from the data or from the data in conjunction with other information.